In this article you will find information about:

 Specific to concerns about cookies, the information being collected does not contain personally identifiable information.
 Clickstreams are used to see if people return to the same sites, and identify patterns.

 When databases are combined, for example a membership & login base, with a clickstream tracking system, it is possible to combine personal information, such as an email address, with clickstreams.
 This is where the main cause for concern seems to lie.

 The companies that do this; with the resources to combine clickstreams, past purchases, and personal information, are household names, such as amazon.com, ebay, bbc, yahoo, etc.

 Legislation in the UK:

 Obviously there is a very real concern for a lot of people that their privacy is being abused.
 We would like to respond to these concerns, primarily through education, but also by opening up a dialogue on any related questions or ideas.
-Please feel free to write us, or post feedback on our forum.
+Please feel free to write us, or post feedback on our support center.